epfl-ada/ada-2021-project-warriors/README.md

 ## Team Organization

-We do most of the work as a team but we still managed to separate some tasks.
+We do most of the work as a team but we still defined some tasks manager:

-- Aya Rahmoun : Understanding of the NLP techniques.
+* Aya Rahmoun :  NLP techniques explorations, and NLP Analysis.
-- Abdeslam Guessous : Compare the different Machine Learning algorithms we could use.
+* Abdeslam Guessous : Clustering after having defined the appropriate similarity measure.
-- Louay Najar : Classification of our data.
+* Louay Najar : Analysis of evolution trough time and comparison to events.
-- Mortadha Abderrahim : Analyze the results.
+* Mortadha Abderrahim : NLP Implementation and general review.